Last Updated on April 15, 2022 by Maria Brittis

-Add color to your garden for Easter with these adorable wooden Easter bunnies.
+Add color to your garden for Easter with these adorable DIY Easter bunny wooden garden stakes.

 If you want to add color to your garden here is a fun craft you can do with your kids.
 My grandsons love to paint and using one color at a time makes it easy to paint these bunnies.
 If they are any spots they miss I can always paint over it.
 Noticed that isolated red bunny in the back, my grandson Preston loves the color red.
 Kids are drawn to bright color as it is a sign of happiness from what I have been reading.

-Supplies Needed For Painting The Wooden Easter Bunnies.
+Supplies Needed For Painting The Wooden Garden Stakes

 - Paint: Use paints you already have.